CavemanAI-Safe/CaveSnagger/README.md

 ### **Installation**

 1. Ensure you have Python 3.12+ installed.
 2. Install the required dependencies:

-   Bash
+    bash
-   pip install PySide6 requests beautifulsoup4
+    pip install -r requirements.txt

-3. Place your branding asset (`Snagger.jpeg`) in the same directory as the script.
+4. Place your branding asset (`Snagger.jpeg`) in the same directory as the script.
-4. Launch the application:
+5. Launch the application:

    Bash
    python CaveSnagger.py